This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Can I Hold Someone Accountable for Asbestos Exposure and Mesothelioma?

 Most people are surprised to receive a diagnosis of mesothelioma.
-They don’t know how this happened and are disappointed to learn that it was likely their former workplace that caused this cancer.
+They don’t know how this happened and are disappointed to learn that their former workplace likely caused this cancer.
 Workplace exposure to asbestos is the leading cause of mesothelioma, and most people diagnosed were never warned about the risks of their jobs or given protective measures.

 If you think your mesothelioma came from workplace asbestos, a mesothelioma lawyer can help you find and hold accountable those responsible.
 It may be a former employer but more likely will be a company that manufactured asbestos products used in your workplace.